Go Back

 When content changes dynamically without page refreshes, focus management becomes critical:

-1. Set focus after navigation: Move focus to main heading or content area after route changes
+Set focus after navigation by moving focus to main heading or content area after route changes.

-2. Maintain focus position: When possible, restore focus to the last active element after content updates
+Maintain focus position by restoring focus to the last active element after content updates when possible.

-3. Announce dynamic changes: Use ARIA live regions for significant content updates
+Announce dynamic changes by using ARIA live regions for significant content updates.

 Custom Widgets